Primary tabs

 Thesis / Dissertation

 The MPhil in Medical Science is examined by thesis and oral examination (viva).
-The thesis must be no longer than 20,000 words in length, exclusive of tables, footnotes, bibliography, and appendices, and must satisfy the examiners that the candidate can design and carry out an original investigation, assess and interpret the results obtained, and place the work in the wider perspective of the subject.
+The thesis must be no longer than 20,000 words, exclusive of tables, footnotes, bibliography, and appendices, and must satisfy the examiners that the candidate can design and carry out an original investigation, assess and interpret the results obtained, and place the work in the wider perspective of the subject.

 The examination shall include an oral examination on the thesis and on the general field of knowledge within which it falls.